First way: Yummy.

-I bought raw peptitas for these recipes (peptitas = shelled pumpkin seeds).
-You can use the seeds that you cleaned out of your pumpkin in these recipes, just make sure to clean and dry them thoroughly.
-The pepitas are not as tough since they don’t have the outer shell.
-The peptitas also don’t bring back pumpkin-carving memories like the seeds in the shells do, but they taste great and are much easier to prepare!
+I bought raw pepitas for these recipes.
+Peptitas are shelled pumpkin seeds.
+You could use the seeds that you clean out of your pumpkin in these recipes but make sure to clean and dry them thoroughly.
+The pepitas are not as tough as whole pumpkin seeds since they don’t have the outer shell, and they’re much easier to prepare.
+I love the pretty green color.

 Each recipe makes two cups, but feel free to scale back based on the amount of seeds you have, or the number of varieties you wish to make.
-(I obviously cut back each recipe, as we could probably never eat 16 cups of these!)

 1. Traditional